 By Koda Slingluff

-This account is Part 1 of the Vanguard’s series on COVID-19 stories from CDCR.
+This account is Part 1 of the Covid In-Custody Project’s series on COVID-19 stories from CDCR.

 Asher* is currently incarcerated at High Desert State Prison (HDSP) in Susanville, CA. In early November, he called his mother Mary* with chilling news about the devastating spread of COVID-19 at the facility.